Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Testing windrose planarity with fixed planar embedding

 By using Lemma~\ref{lem:triangulate-angular-labeling}, we can prove the following.

 {A \qc plane graph $(G,Q)$ is windrose-planar if and only if it admits a large-angle assignment $L$ whose corresponding labeling $A_{Q,L}$ is angular.
-Also, if $(G,Q)$ is windrose-planar and $A_{Q,L}$ is given, then it admits a $1$-bend windrose-planar drawing that can be computed in $O(n)$ time.}
+Also, if $(G,Q)$ is windrose-planar and $A_{Q,L}$ is given, then it admits a $1$-bend windrose-planar drawing with at most $2n-5$ bends on the $3n \times 3n$ grid, which can be computed in $O(n)$ time, where $n$ is the number of vertices of $G$.}

 \begin{theorem} \lemmaplanecharacterization \end{theorem}